Top 10 Theme Park Dining Options

 Like the Disneyland Resort, the Universal Orlando Resort also has a lot of typical amusement park crap in it as well.
 But luckily, they have quite a wide variety of dining options to enjoy as well.
 The most recognizable of these to coaster enthusiasts would without a doubt, be Mythos.
 It has recieved incredibly high ratings as being on of the best amusement park resteraunts of all time.
 However, lately, the reviews have been saying that Mythos is starting to slide downhill and may be Harry Potterfied to fit within the New Harry Potter Section of Islands of Adventures.
-But from what I've heard, the Harry Potter has good food in there as well, selling pumpkin juice, butterbeer, and Berties Botts Every Flavor Beans.
+Honestly, that wouldn't surprise me in the least bit as the park pretty much is saying "F*CK ANYTHING THAT'S NOT HARRY POTTER!!!".
+But from what I tried in Hollywood, the Harry Potter food in there is good too, selling pumpkin juice, butterbeer (The foam is the best part), and Berties Botts Every Flavor Beans.
 Now I've also heard that the lines to try these items is f*cking ridicolous and would not be tolerated by Incrediblecoasters if the wait times are as long as I've heard, but it is still cool nevertheless to see the Universal Orlando Resort try out new food and have more options.
 And of course, there's always Citywalk, which has all sorts of great options.

-Known for its Southern Style food, Silver Dollar City has some of the best food you can possibly get at an amusement park.
+I decided to tie Silver Dollar City and Dollywood.
+Because these two are sister parks, and even the food they serve is extremely similar.
+And it wouldn't be fair to choose one over the other.
+Known for their Southern Style food, Silver Dollar City & Dollywood have some of the best food you can possibly get at an amusement park.
 Nothing here is bad, nothing here is crap, it is all really cool, creative, and tastey.
 Well first of all, you know of the giant skillets of food that they serve in the park.
 That is just freaking amazing.
 Everythings fried, and covered in oil, and man does it taste so good.
-I only had the leftover scraps of this, and it was a better deal than most meals at amusement parks alone.
-That tells you about the quality of the food.
 The park also has much more interesting food including pork rinds, ostritch jerky among many other exotic animals, coke with real sugar in glass bottles, and of course, the official meal they served us was amazing and included fried chicken, macaroni and cheese, mashed potatoes, spiced peaches, coke, and a slice of lemon meruigne pie.
 That's a meal I'd pay at a resteraunt, not the type of meal I'd get in an amusement park.
-But of course, I can't forget about the Cinammon Bread.
+Dollywood has several good resteraunts.
+Granny Ogle's Ham & Beans and Miss Lillian's Chicken House are just two of the parks most popular resteraunts to choose from.
+And of course, I can't forget about the Cinammon Bread located at both parks.
 OH MY GOD!!!
 SO F*CKING GOOD!!!!!
 THIS STUFF IS AMAZING AND I MEAN AMAZING!!!!!
-I could eat an entire loaf of this stuff, and is enough of a reason alone to make me want to go back to Silver Dollar City.
+I could eat an entire loaf of this stuff, and is enough of a reason alone to make me want to go back both of these parks.
 So yeah, this sounds amazing and all, and it is.
 But it's still just the #2 spot.
 Which means something out there is even better than all that I mentioned.
 And that would be...

 Walt Disney World Resort